nanoframework/Samples/samples/AzureMQTTTwinsBMP280Sleep/README.md

-# Complete Azure MQTT sample using BMP280 sensor without Azure lib
+# 🌶️🌶️🌶️ - Complete Azure MQTT sample using BMP280 sensor **without Azure lib** and with deep sleep

 Shows how to use M2Mqtt library with Azure IoT measuring a BMP280 sensor.
 This leverages the [nanoFramework.IoT.Device](https://github.com/nanoframework/nanoFramework.IoT.Device) repository.